gvwilson/thirdbit/src/fiction/in-heck/index.md

 As if on cue,
 something long and angry splashed in the river below.
 She tightened her grip on the bot.
-Flying wasn't as bad a nightmare as the thing that guarded the swamp.
+Flying wasn't as bad a nightmare as the tentacled thing that guarded the swamp.

 The bot began to descend a few minutes later.
 Down, down, down—there.